HomeArticle

 Only Yields 2 Times the Output

-Soon, there is data to disprove this token - racking behavior on the leaderboard.
+Soon, there is data to refute this token - racking behavior on the leaderboard.

 They came up with a harsh statistic: